sbusard/MePGen/NOTES.md

 This document explains the theoretical concepts used by MePGen.
 It explains the main assumption of MePGen - that memorable passwords can be defined with a regular expression, and how we can generate a random word from such a regex.
 It also goes further by showing how to provide more memorable words based on a given text and describes the final solution of MePGen.

+This document assumes familiarities with regular expressions, regular languages and finite word automata.

 # Memorable passwords as a regular expression